Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Introduction

 To reach the highest capacities for 5G, interest has lately been turning toward ultra-dense BS deployment \cite{Ericsson5G:13,Andrews5G:14,Holistic13, Zander13,Qualcomm:14}.
 It is an effective way to enhance $\mu$W cellular capacity in place of bandwidth increase under the $\mu$W spectrum depletion.
 Besides, this approach fits nicely into mmW transmissions.
 Deploying more BSs assists in assuring line-of-sight (LOS) conditions for mmW transmissions.
 This thereby mitigates severe distance attenuation due to physical blockages, which is a major drawback of utilizing mmW spectrum \cite{mmWUDN:15}.
 In this respect, paving the way for a mm-$\mu$W ultra-dense cellular network (UDN) is of our prime concern.

 The critical challenge to such a network operation is the disjunction between downlink (DL) and uplink (UL) rates.
-It results from employing extremely wide mmW bandwidth.
-DL rate increase straightforwardly accords with the entire mmW bandwidth.
-UL users, in contrast, cannot exploit the entire bandwidth despite their exclusive BS access allowed by a minuscule number of UDN per-cell users.
-The reason follows from low power amplifier efficiency at transmissions \cite{SamsungmmWave:11, SamsungSarnoff11}, captured by high peak-to-average-ratio (PAPR) in this article.
-It puts a cap on mmW UL bandwidth, leading to significant DL/UL rate discrepancy.
-This rate mismatch may impinge on user experiences during DL/UL symmetric services such as high-definition video calling.
+It results from employing extremely wide mmW bandwidth at transmissions.
+Enabling the mmW transmissions brings about low energy efficiency \cite{SamsungmmWave:11, SamsungSarnoff11}, captured by high peak-to-average-power-ratio (PAPR) at power amplifiers and excessive power dissipation at digital-to-analog converters (DACs).
+Unlike BSs having sufficient power supply, mobile users may therefore not be able to exploit the entire mmW bandwidth for transmissions, in spite of their having exclusive access to BSs allowed by a minuscule number of UDN per-cell users.
+This leads to significant DL/UL rate discrepancy, which may impinge on user experiences during DL/UL symmetric services such as high-definition video calling.
 Furthermore, it may hold back improving DL rate when UL rate cannot cope with the required control signals for DL.

-In view of tackling this bottleneck, we focus on mm-$\mu$W DL/UL resource management, and jointly adjust their allocations so as to maximize the overall mm-$\mu$W DL rate while guaranteeing a minimum UL/DL rate ratio.
-For given mm-$\mu$W bandwidths, this paper answers the question: \emph{how much portion of mm-$\mu$W resources should be allocated to UL transmissions as mmW BS deployment proliferates}.
+In view of tackling this bottleneck, we focus on the DL/UL resource management in a mm-$\mu$W network (see Fig. 1-a), and jointly adjust their allocations so as to maximize the overall mm-$\mu$W DL rate while guaranteeing a minimum UL/DL rate ratio (Fig. 1-b).
+For given mm-$\mu$W bandwidths, this paper considers the question: \emph{how much portion of mm-$\mu$W resources should be allocated to UL transmissions as mmW BS deployment proliferates}.
+When deploying more mmW BSs, it answers that $\mu$W increases UL allocation, followed by increasing the UL allocation of mmW after reaching the $\mu$W's dedication to UL.
+This sequential UL allocations lead to DL dedicated mmW spectrum during the early phase of mmW BS deployment, and UL dedicated $\mu$W spectrum when mmW BS deployment proliferates (see Propositions 4 and 6 in Section IV for further details).

-The solution of such resource management hinges on the mm-$\mu$W spectral efficiency (SE) calculation.
+To derive such resource management, it requires the mm-$\mu$W spectral efficiency (SE) calculation.
 In this paper, we derive the closed-form SEs in a mm-$\mu$W UDN by using stochastic geometry.
 In addition to its providing tractability in mm-$\mu$W resource management, the closed-form result reveals the following UDN characteristics: (i) UDN SE is a \emph{logarithmic function of BS-to-user density ratio}; and (ii) a UDN is \emph{weak interference-limited} where its behaviors toward BS densification and blockages are analogous to the trends in a noise-limited regime.